The essential reading list for digital health.

 How AI-Empowered Patients & Doctors Can Take Back Control of American Medicine

-The former CEO of Kaiser Permanente’s physician group teams up with ChatGPT itself as co-author to examine generative AI’s transformative power in medicine.
-Pearl makes the case that AI can democratize medical expertise, reduce errors, ease clinician burden, and help patients reclaim control.
+The former CEO of Kaiser Permanente’s physician group teams up with ChatGPT itself as co-author to argue that AI can democratize medical expertise, reduce errors, and help patients reclaim control.
 All profits benefit Doctors Without Borders.

 Intelligent Health book cover